Download Media Kit

-State Senator Len Suzio (R-13) is serving his first term in the Connecticut State Senate.
-He represents the communities of Cheshire, Meriden, Middlefield, and Middletown.
+State Senator Len Suzio (R-13) is serving his second term in the Connecticut State Senate.
+He represents the communities of Cheshire, Meriden, Middlefield, Middletown and Rockfall.

-Senator Suzio serves as Ranking Member of the legislature’s Select Committee on Children and serves on the Education and Appropriations Committees.
+Sen. Suzio previously served as Ranking Member of the legislature’s Select Committee on Children and on the Education and Appropriations Committees.

-Senator Suzio is founder and President of GeoDataVision, a bank consulting company specializing in the federal banking regulations.
+Sen. Suzio is founder and President of GeoDataVision, a bank consulting company specializing in the federal banking regulations.
 He previously worked as the Director, Executive Vice President, and Senior Loan Officer for American National Bank in Hamden.
-He also is a nationally recognized expert in bank regulations with a focus on the Community Reinvestment Act (CRA), the Home Mortgage Disclosure Act (HMDA) and the Fair Lending Regulations.
+He also is a nationally recognized expert in bank regulations with a focus on the Community Reinvestment Act, the Home Mortgage Disclosure Act and the Fair Lending Regulations.

-He and his wife Kathryn have five children.
+Sen. Suzio and his wife Kathryn have five children and three grandchildren.